Birnam, Queensland (Scenic Rim Region): Geography

 The eastern border of Birnam is marked by the Albert River.
 The locality is relatively undeveloped, with a few farms in the east.
 In the north west the slopes of Mount Dunsinane rise to around 300 m.

 The Beaudesert–Beenleigh Road runs through from south to north-east.

 History

-Birnam State School opened on 17 October 1929 and closed on 1937.
+Birnam State School opened on 17 October 1929 and closed in 1937.